tvdlinde/Code-for-CA/README.md

 > `Simplify[Import["output-m.mathematica", "Text"]]`

+and the likes.
 Further information can be found in the article.
 Please contact us by email with any questions you may have.
 ## Authors

 Ülo Reimaa, Tim Van der Linden and Corentin Vienne